Wayne R. LaFave

 David C. Baum Professor of Law Emeritus

 Professor LaFave received his BS, LLB, and SJD degrees from the University of Wisconsin, where he was Phi Beta Kappa, Order of the Coif, and Knapp Fellow.
 He joined the Illinois law faculty in 1961 and was later honored as a Guggenheim Fellow and a University Scholar of Excellence.
 In 1978 he was appointed to the College’s first named professorship, and then in 1980 was designated a permanent member of the University’s Center for Advanced Study.
 Professor LaFave served as the first associate dean of the College of Law and was acting dean in 1974.
 He has also taught at the University of Michigan and Villanova University.
-LaFave is presently the David C. Baum Professor of Law Emeritus and Center for Advanced Study Professor Emeritus and remains very active as an author and scholar.
+LaFave is presently a Research Professor, the David C. Baum Professor of Law Emeritus, and Center for Advanced Study Professor Emeritus.
+He remains very active as an author and scholar.

 LaFave is best known for his longstanding research activities regarding the Fourth Amendment, commencing with his empirically-based book, Arrest: The Decision to Take a Suspect Into Custody, published in 1965 as part of the American Bar Foundation’s Survey of the Administration of Criminal Justice in the United States, and culminating in his multi-volume treatise, Search and Seizure, most recently published in its 2012 fifth edition, running over 6,000 pages, and substantially updated annually thereafter.
 Some have thus concluded, as it was put in one appellate court opinion some years ago, that LaFave is the “patron saint of search and seizure law.”
 Less restrained is the judgment expressed in a 2013 book about the Supreme Court’s treatment of the Fourth Amendment, where it is asserted that LaFave is “the greatest scholar on the Fourth Amendment in American history.”